Clan MacDonell of Glengarry: 14th century

-Reginald, 1st of Clanranald and Glengarry succeeded through his mother Amie MacRuari in the majority of the old lands of Clann Ruaidhrí.
-Reginald married Lady Fiona Stewart, a daughter of Walter Stewart, Earl of Atholl.
-Reginald himself had five sons.
-One of them was Alan, the progenitor of Clan Macdonald of Clanranald and another was Donald, 2nd of Glengarry.
-Little or nothing is known of Donald, however, an account was given in which the lands of Glengarry were returned to the control of the Scottish crown.
-Over time, the clan managed to secure a crown charter, granting them legal ownership of the Glengarry lands that were originally taken away from them by their feudal superior, Godfrey of Garmoran, despite Godfrey never questioning the claims of Donald to the Lordship of the Isles.
-Donald married twice: firstly Laleve, daughter of the chief of Clan MacIver, by whom he had one son named John.
-Donald married secondly a daughter of the chief of the Clan Fraser of Lovat by whom he had two more sons, Alexander and Angus.
-Donald died in Lochaber in 1420, was buried at Rollaig Orain, and succeeded by his son.
+Reginald, 1st of Clanranald and Glengarry, inherited most of the former lands of Clann Ruaidhrí through his mother, Amie MacRuari.
+He married Lady Fiona Stewart, daughter of Walter Stewart, Earl of Atholl, and had five sons, including Alan, progenitor of Clan MacDonald of Clanranald, and Donald, 2nd of Glengarry.
+Little is known of Donald’s life.
+During his time, the lands of Glengarry were temporarily taken into Crown control but were later secured by the clan through a royal charter, restoring legal ownership despite earlier forfeiture by their feudal superior, Godfrey of Garmoran.
+Donald married twice: first to Laleve, daughter of the chief of Clan MacIver, with whom he had a son, John; and secondly to a daughter of the chief of Clan Fraser of Lovat, with whom he had two sons, Alexander and Angus.
+Donald died in Lochaber in 1420 and was buried at Rollaig Orain.
+He was succeeded by his son.

 The first son, John 3rd of Glengarry, died without heirs and was therefore succeeded by his half-brother Alexander "of the Woods", 4th chief of Glengarry, progenitor of Glengarry.
 Alexander is sometimes considered the first true chief of Glengarry but is usually regarded as the fourth of Glengarry.
 From Alexander, the clan takes the Gaelic patronymic of Mac Mhic Alasdair, meaning "son of the son of Alexander".